 2015 Taylor Swift's Twitter and Instagram accounts are hacked, resulting in bogus tweets to her 51 million followers (the fourth-largest Twitter account).
 Swift takes to Tumblr, where she posts: "Hackers gonna hack hack hack hack hack."
 She also assures fans that no nude photos exist.

 1998 The Dixie Chicks release their major-label debut, Wide Open Spaces.
 It's the country trio's first album with lead singer Natalie Maines.
 More

 1991 With American troops fighting in the Gulf War, Whitney Houston does a stirring version of the National Anthem at the Super Bowl.
 Her performance is lip-synched, but so well received that it is released as a single, charting at #20.
 This version is re-released in 2001 following the September 11 attacks.

-1990 Soundgarden becomes the first grunge band to make the Billboard Albums chart when Louder Than Love shows up at #168 (Phil Collins is at #1 with ...But Seriously).
+1990 Soundgarden become the first grunge band to make the Billboard albums chart when Louder Than Love shows up at #168 (Phil Collins is at #1 with ...But Seriously).
 It peaks at #108 in March.

 1984 The movie Silkwood opens in theaters.
 Cher is nominated for a Best Supporting Actress Oscar for her role as a worker at a plutonium processing plant.

 1980 At the Gaumont theater in Southampton, England, AC/DC play their last show with Bon Scott.
 The electrifying frontman dies on February 19 after a night of excessive drinking.